 To purchase essential items but only if no other support is available for this purpose

 To relocate to another place of self-isolation for a valid reason

 Yes, travellers must have no visitors unless providing support.
 Members of the same household do not need to self-isolate but must minimise time spent together.
 In hotels and B & Bs there must be no use of any shared areas.

 I hope that the above helps to explain the new quarantine rules but if you have any further questions please don’t hesitate to get in touch.
-More information is available on the official gov.uk website.
+More information about what you need to know about travel this summer can be found here and the latest official quarantine guidance is available on the official gov.uk website.